Archive for the 'stop over Ideas' Category

 I could still take photos and then see the world in focus on that screen.
 That, alas, was also compromised because my camera is really screwed up and hallucinates these messy striations.
 But it was an interesting (office/conference) trip down south on the private Viceroy Train, then a day at Bentota.
 I was in the water most of the time at Bentota, but got some randomly interesting shots on the train.

 The Viceroy Special is a private train that you can charter.
 We chartered it for this GSMA AP Conference, and it was not charter at all.
-It’s A/C’d and quite comfortable, and they’re serving you food and stuff throughout.
+ItA?a??a??s A/CA?a??a??d and quite comfortable, and theyA?a??a??re serving you food and stuff throughout.
 I was sleepy on the way down, but on the way up it was really a quite pleasant way to travel.

 As you can see from above, my camera now has a systematic problem with light.
 Certain levels cause it to spaz, giving these horizontal lines and striations.
 In this case the picture window is messed up, whereas the frame is not.